Mayurji/Mayurji/README.md

    * I love my work.
    * I work on Machine & Deep Learning.
    * I believe in hard work and always to open learn.
-   * I believe AI is the revolution that is meant to change the world.
+   * I believe, AI is the revolution, that is meant to change the world.
    * I am curious about Time Travel & Conspiracy Theory.

 #### Favorite Book